Quote tag

 EVO Visian ICL Lens Image

-What is the EVO Visian ICL?
+What is the EVO ICL?

-The EVO Visian ICL is an Implantable Collamer Lens, a micro-thin lens implanted in the eye to correct common vision problems.
-Unlike other vision correction procedures like LASIK and PRK, the EVO Visian ICl does not require the removal of any corneal tissue, so it’s Trusetd Source Checkbox Trusted Source Parkhurst GD, Psolka M, Kezirian GM Phakic intraocular lens implantation in United States military warfighters: a retrospective analysis of early clinical outcomes of the Visian ICL Go to Source ideal for patients with thin corneas.
+The EVO ICL is an Implantable Collamer Lens, a micro-thin lens implanted in the eye to correct common vision problems.
+Unlike other vision correction procedures like LASIK and PRK, the EVO ICl does not require the removal of any corneal tissue, so it’s Trusetd Source Checkbox Trusted Source Parkhurst GD, Psolka M, Kezirian GM Phakic intraocular lens implantation in United States military warfighters: a retrospective analysis of early clinical outcomes of the ICL Go to Source ideal for patients with thin corneas.
 1 This implant works in harmony with the natural eye, provides UV protection and excellent night vision, and is totally removable and upgradable.
 Best of all, it provides sharp, clear vision, often without the need for Trusetd Source Checkbox Trusted Source Sanders D, Vukich JA Comparison of implantable collamer lens (ICL) and laser-assisted in situ keratomileusis (LASIK) for low myopia Go to Source glasses or contacts.
 2

-Benefits of EVO Visian ICL
+Benefits of EVO ICL

 • Trusetd Source Checkbox Trusted Source Igarashi A, Kamiya K, Shimizu K, Komatsu M Visual performance after implantable collamer lens implantation and wavefront-guided laser in situ keratomileusis for high myopia Go to Source Sharp, clear vision 3